 Get to know the city by studying the subway map, take a look at the Google Map street view of the area where you plan to stay and look up areas of interest on CitySearch.com.
 Remember, the subway runs 24 hours and during the day it may be the fastest way to get around.

+Before landing, study everything you can on NYC by reading articles on Time Out New York, Zagat.com, Tripadvisor and watching all the NY episodes that Anthony Bourdain or Andrew Zimern have made.
 Upon arrival in the NYC airport, go to the newsstand and buy Time Out New York Magazine.
 This contains museum hours and the days when they are free of charge.
 It tells you of any art gallery openings for the week.
 It contains restaurant reviews and is chock full of useful information.

 If you are visiting NYC between late June and late August, you will have the added benefit of numerous free events, concerts and activities.